-AI Marketplace: These are the seven pilot projects
+AI Marketplace: These are the seven use cases

 20 research institutions and companies are developing the AI Marketplace as a digital platform for artificial intelligence in product creation.
-At the kick-off on February 25th at the Heinz Nixdorf Institute, seven partners will provide the first insights into their pilot projects.
+At the kick-off on February 25th at the Heinz Nixdorf Institute, seven partners will provide the first insights into their use cases.

 AI-supported production planning